 Mrs. O’Neill is pursuing a Ph.D. in Middle Secondary and Instructional Technology, Language and Literacy from Georgia State University, holds a Masters in English Education from New York University and a Bachelors of Arts in Elementary Education from Spelman College, as well as several other educational certifications.

-Mrs. O’Neill and her husband live in the Kirkwood neighborhood and have three children who attend Drew Charter School Elementary Academy.
+Mrs. O’Neill and her husband live in the Kirkwood neighborhood and have three children who attend Drew Charter School.

-He joined Atlanta Public Schools in a classified position as an equipment operator while pursuing a Post-Baccalaureate Program in Middle School Education from Ga.
-State.
+He joined Atlanta Public Schools in a classified position as an equipment operator while pursuing a Post-Baccalaureate Program in Middle School Education from Georgia State University.
 Upon completing post-baccalaureate work, he transitioned into the classroom teaching Social Studies and Science at Inman Middle School.
 For more than 20 years, Mr. Leaphart taught and coached various sports and eventually advanced to Assistant Principal, where he was initially assigned to serve in this role at Sammy E. Coan Middle School.

-Mr. Leaphart joined Drew Charter School in 2009 and has served the Drew community as Principal of the Junior Academy for the last decade.
+Mr. Leaphart joined Drew Charter School in 2009 and has served the Drew community as Principal of the Junior Academy for nearly a decade.
 He is striving to work collaboratively with staff to ensure effective instructional programming, evaluation of teacher performance with meaningful feedback, monitoring student behavior, and working with parents and other stakeholders to maintain a strong community.

 Mr. Leaphart and his wife of more than 33 years have two adult sons.